djmattyg007/drone-git-clone/README.md

    ancient versions of Alpine Linux and git.
 2. The cloning logic is frustratingly limited.
 For example, when running a build for regular pushes on the non-default branch, there are no refs for the default branch.

+There were other smaller reasons, such as feeling that the tests were unnecessarily complicated and difficult to understand.
+This fork a dedicated test runner (pytest) with all the niceties of a powerful test suite.

+## TODO

+- Actually update the cloning logic to ensure there is always a ref for the default branch
+- Set up renovatebot automerge to keep the Alpine base image up to date
+- Document how to run the tests
+- Document how to use it with the Drone Docker runner (see env to customise clone image)
+- Add shellcheck to the CI pipeline